-Every day of the ski season, the dedicated members of the Big Powderhorn Ski Patrol apply their hearts and minds to ensure the safety of those enjoying the outdoors on the 45 trails, 622 feet of vertical, 9 chairlifts, 253 skiable acres & annual average 17 feet of natural U.P.
+Since 1964, every day of the ski season the dedicated members of the Big Powderhorn Ski Patrol apply their hearts and minds to ensure the safety of those enjoying the outdoors on the 45 trails, 9 chairlifts, 253 skiable acres & annual average 17 feet of natural U.P.
 Lake Superior snowbelt snow at Big Powderhorn Mountain Resort , located between Ironwood and Bessemer in the famous Big Snow Country of the Gogebic Range in Michigan’s Upper Peninsula.
 We are the first skiers on the hill in the morning ensuring the hill is safe to open, and we are the last skiers off the hill at the end of the day, making sure every one of our guests has made it off the hill safely.

-And although we take our responsibilities seriously, occasionally we do have a little fun in between 🙂
+And although we take our responsibilities seriously, we patrol because we love the sport and want to help people enjoy it / and occasionally between working we also have a little fun 🙂

 If you have any questions about the ski patrol, please feel free to say “hi” when you see us (or click here to contact us) – we hope to see you out on the hill this season!

 If you need immediate assistance, please call the front desk at 906-932-4838 with your location.
 They will radio patrol to help you.
 OUR FIRST AID ROOM IS LOCATED AT THE FAR WEST END OF THE CARIBOU LODGE

 LIKE SKIING/RIDING, HELPING PEOPLE, & SOMETIMES HAVING A LITTLE FUN?
 CONSIDER JOINING US AND BECOMING A MEMBER OF THE BIG POWDERHORN SKI PATROL!